This site uses cookies for learning about our traffic, we store no personal details. ACCEPT COOKIES DECLINE COOKIES What are cookies?

 Immunomodulatory Properties of MSCS:

-Furthermore, it is also important to note that MSCs from different sources may differ in their mechanisms and capacities for immune-modulation (Mattar & Bieback, 2015).
-Because of their trophic and immune-modulatory functions, MSCs are generally considered to possess greater advantages in cell-based regenerative medicine, MSCs an important regulator of the immune tolerance and attractive therapeutic target for limiting autoimmune inflammation.
+Furthermore, it is also important to note that MSCs from different sources may differ in their mechanisms and capacities for immune modulation (Mattar & Bieback, 2015).
+Because of their trophic and immune-modulatory functions, MSCs are generally considered to possess greater advantages in cell-based regenerative medicine, MSCs an important regulator of immune tolerance and attractive therapeutic target for limiting autoimmune inflammation.

 CONCLUSION